What Is Conversation Intelligence Software?

 Sales leaders: Visibility into deal health without sitting on every call

-Managers: Coaching with specificity instead of intuition
+Managers: Coaching with specificity rather than intuition

 RevOps teams: Clean data to measure what actually drives revenue